Earth Goddess (sculpture): Reception

-Brown said that she had not experienced such criticism before and compared the negative reception of the piece to the criticism received by Anthony Gormley's Angel of the North sculpture and works by Barbara Hepworth.
-Brown said that " ... they were all hugely criticised at the start.
-It took quite a while.
-I think that can happen and in time people grow to love it".
-Brown said of Earth Goddess that "I think she looks amazing, I'm really pleased with her".
+At the time of the statue's unveiling, Brown said that she had not experienced such criticism before.
+She compared the negative reception of the piece to the criticism of Anthony Gormley's Angel of the North and works by Barbara Hepworth, saying "that can happen ... in time people grow to love [such works]".
+Of the finished work, she said "I think she looks amazing, I'm really pleased with her".